jackyxhb/JackLimited/JACK_LIMITED_DEVELOPMENT_GUIDELINES.md

 │   └── JackLimited.Tests/                → xUnit + FluentAssertions + NSubstitute
 │       ├── UnitTests/
 │       ├── IntegrationTests/            → WebApplicationFactory
-│       └── Features/                     → BDD .feature files (SpecFlow recommended)
+│       └── (future) Features/            → We do not yet have SpecFlow .feature files.
+If you add them, keep them here. frontend/
-frontend/
 └── docker-compose.yml